A Torus Theorem for homotopy nilpotent groups: Towers of principal fibrations and Neisendorfer's type functor

 \begin{proof} Since $\epfl {Z} \leq n$ there exists a tower of principal fibrations

 such that the homotopy fibers $\textrm{Fib}(Z_{k} \rightarrow Z_{k-1})$ are infinite loop spaces.
-Since $Z$ is connected the spaces $Z_k$ can be chosen to be connected as well.
-Lemma~\ref{lem:fiber} implies that the tower of universal covers $Y_k=Z_k \langle 1 \rangle$ is made of principal fibrations that has also infinite loop spaces as homotopy fibers.
+Since $Z$ is connected the spaces $Z_k$ can be chosen to be connected as well (notice that fibrations are, in particular, surjective maps).
+Lemma~\ref{lem:fiber} implies that the tower of universal covers is made of principal fibrations that have also infinite loop spaces as homotopy fibers.
+We are thus left with a tower of simply connected spaces